MarkMizzi/blog/content/posts/postgres_heapfile2.md

 # How fast is TOAST?

-The performance enthusiasts among you may be shaking their heads in dismay.
+The performance enthusiasts among you may be shaking their heads in dismay at the idea of out of line storage.
 For every page we scan we may have to fetch many more pages containing chunks of out of line row elements: read amplification!
 Even worse, these pages are stored in the TOAST table, which is likely to be stored "far away" from the original relation on disk: random disk I/O!

+Is `EXTERNAL` storage a performance killer?

 Clearly the worst case scenario here is a full scan of the heap file.
 (If we're fetching only a few rows, we're probably using indexes anyway.)
-How badly does TOAST affect performance of a full scan?

 As a litmus test, let's reconsider the `unary` table.

 Our control subject is a `PLAIN` version of `unary`: